Chris Martin

-Christopher Anthony John Martin (born 2 March 1977) is an English singer, songwriter, musician and producer.
-He is best known as the vocalist, pianist and co-founder of the rock band Coldplay.
+Christopher Anthony John Martin (born 2 March 1977) is an English singer, songwriter and music producer.
+He is best known as the vocalist, pianist and co-founder of the rock band Coldplay, which he formed with Jonny Buckland, Guy Berryman and Will Champion, at University College London.
+They rose to global stardom through Parachutes (2000) and subsequent albums.

-Born in Exeter, Martin went to University College London, where he formed Coldplay with Jonny Buckland, Guy Berryman and Will Champion.
-The band signed with Parlophone in 1999, finding global fame with Parachutes (2000) and subsequent albums.
-He has won seven Grammy Awards and nine Brit Awards as part of Coldplay.
-Having sold more than 160 million records worldwide, they are the most successful group of the 21st century.
-The Independent and the Evening Standard have named Martin one of the most influential figures in the United Kingdom, while American Songwriter ranked him among the best male singers of the 21st century.
+Martin received seven Grammy Awards and nine Brit Awards as part of Coldplay.
+They have sold over 160 million records worldwide, becoming the most successful group of the 21st century.
+The Independent and the Evening Standard ranked Martin among the most influential British public figures, while American Songwriter named him one of the best male singers of the 21st century.

 Early life

 Christopher Anthony John Martin was born on 2 March 1977 in Exeter, Devon, England.
 He is the eldest of five children.
 His father, Anthony John Martin, is a retired chartered accountant.
-His mother, Alison Martin, is from Zimbabwe and works as a music teacher.
-His family's caravan and motorhome sales business, Martin's of Exeter, was founded in 1929 by his grandfather John Besley Martin, CBE (a High Sheriff and Mayor of Exeter).
-His great-great-grandfather, William Willett, campaigned for and made British Summer Time a recognised practice.
+His mother, Alison Martin, is a music teacher from Zimbabwe.
+His family's caravan and motorhome sales business, Martin's of Exeter, was founded in 1929 by his grandfather, who served as High Sheriff and Mayor of Exeter.
+His great-great-grandfather, William Willett, successfully campaigned for British Summer Time to become a universally acknowledged practice.

-Martin lived with his family in Zimbabwe when he was 10 years old, later attending the Hylton and Exeter Cathedral schools, where he found his passion for music.
-His secondary education was carried out at Sherborne School, where he met Coldplay manager Phil Harvey.
-At Sherborne, Martin was president of the Sting fan club, and played with Harvey in a blues band called the Rockin’ Honkies.
-Before college in England, he worked at Shed Studios, producing jingles for plays at St. George's College, Harare.
-He then enrolled at University College London (UCL), where he was awarded a first-class honours degree in Greek and Latin.
-It was at UCL that Martin met Jonny Buckland, Guy Berryman and Will Champion.
+Martin lived with his family in Zimbabwe when he was 10 years old.
+He attended the Hylton and Exeter Cathedral primary schools in England, where he found his passion for music.
+He then attended Sherborne School, where he met Coldplay manager Phil Harvey, and where he was president of the Sting fan club and played with Harvey in a blues band called the Rockin' Honkies.

+Before Martin attended university, he worked at Shed Studios, for which he wrote musical jingles for plays at St. George's College, Harare.
+He then studied at University College London, where he earned a first-class honours degree in Greek and Latin.